 ***Note - Applied Technical Math courses not guaranteed for transfer.

-The Department of International Student Services (ISS) is pleased to serve as the admissions office for international students studying at Arkansas Tech University (Tech).
+The Office of International Admissions is pleased to serve as the admissions office for international students studying at Arkansas Tech University (Tech).
 Any student who is not a United States citizen or a permanent resident of the United States is considered an international student.
 International students are subject to out-of-state tuition rates and an international student services fee as well as additional admission requirements.
 International students interested in applying for admission to Tech must submit the following documents: